vongjy/vongjy.github.io/_posts/2024-02-18-applying-linear-interpolation-on-grouped-data.md

 $C$ = size of the class interval containing the percentile
 $P$ = percentile value

+**Explanation**
-#explanation Suppose we plotted a graph of the cumulative frequency against observed data.
+Suppose we plotted a graph of the cumulative frequency against observed data.
 Using both the lower bound and upper bound of the class, we have two points $A(L, M)$ and $B(L+C, M+F)$.

 We define $R_i$ and $R_f$ as the percentile rank of $A$ and $B$ respectively.